mljar/automl-app/README.md

 # AutoML Web App 🤖

-It is a Web App for training Machine Learning pipelines with MLJAR AutoML.
-It works with tabular data.
-All models are zipped to archive and can be reused to compute predictions in batch mode.
+This is a Web Application designed to train Machine Learning pipelines using MLJAR AutoML, specifically tailored for tabular data.
+All the generated models are compressed into an archive format, allowing their reuse to compute predictions in batch mode.

 This repo consists of three notebooks:
 - [notebook](https://github.com/mljar/automl-app/blob/main/train-automl.ipynb) for training AutoML with simple UI,